 My experience as a counsellor

-My counselling training started 20 years ago.
+My counselling training started over 20 years ago.
 For the last ten years I have worked as a private counsellor in East London (Bethnal Green).

 I have also worked in a natural health centres, in the City, at a doctor’s surgery and in a support centre for young people.

 How I work

 My training is in ‘therapeutic counselling’.
 This means I work with both present-day issues, such as anxiety, depression and stress, and with problems which stem from the past, which may need longer-term psychotherapy.